Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs.md

 ### Helm agents

-For agents that a helm chart is supplied, Axway API Manager Traceability agent, a new Persistent Volume Claim is created with the helm chart which will be used for the logs directory.
+For agents that have a helm chart is supplied, Axway API Manager Traceability agent, a new Persistent Volume Claim is created with the helm chart, which will be used for the logs directory.

 ## Understand